-Information about Alexandria Diving, tours, Booking
+Alexandria Diving, tours, booking, reviews

 Alexandria Diving featured by Montaza & Mammora Archaeological sites.
 The site are in a small bay in the eastern part of Alexandria.
 They overlooked by Montaza Complex.
 Montaza Maamoura Archaeological sites are a testimony to the evident marine activity.
 The evident marine activity took place in the region in the period between the 1st and 6th centuries.
 Taposiris Parva, or the “Small Temple of Osiris” stood once on the small island.
 The island overlooks the bay from the east.
 The temple demolished in the 5th century.
 It was when Christians decided to destroy pagan temples throughout Alexandria.
 Moreover, the temple also known for its pagan High Priestess, Hypatia of Alexandria and daughter of Theon.